Asian and medieval science

 A typical pharmacy shop of the Middle Ages was based on Arab traditions.
 The Arabs brought knowledge of Persian and Indian drugs and spices such as camphor, cloves, cassia, nutmeg and senna.
 Their influence on European pharmacy was exerted chiefly through Benedictine monks.
 In the 14th century pharmacy, medicine, chemistry and the grocery business were combined and apothecaries and grocers organized themselves into guilds.

-By the fifth century AD the long-ailing Roman Empire lost control of Western Europe.
+By the 5th century AD the long-ailing Roman Empire lost control of Western Europe.
 It was overcome by its excessive size, by the "softness" of its citizens, and by a population explosion in Asia that propelled vigorous new peoples against Rome's extended frontiers.
 At the same time the Eastern Roman Empire, whose capital was at Byzantium (later Constantinople and now Istanbul), flourished until a new attack from the east in the seventh century.

 The Arabs emerged from Arabia as the followers of the new prophet Mohammed (AD c.
 570–632), a trader from Mecca.
 Within about 100 years they captured much of the Middle East and North Africa and invaded Spain and even France.
 These new conquerors had no culture of their own, but they borrowed learning from Syriac, Greek, Indian and other peoples whom they encountered through their conquests and travels.
 They became the founders of the internationalism that is one of the most striking features of science.
 They aimed at all-embracing knowledge and perhaps Avicenna (980–1037) came nearest to attaining it.